Seattle Neighborhood Guide: Find the Best Areas to Move in 2026

 A view of the Pergola and other buildings in the Pioneer Square neighborhood of seattle

-Pioneer Square touts itself as Seattle’s first neighborhood, and the old town architecture adorning the streets makes this fact readily evident.
-But the maze of sidewalks and passageways under the streets adds a whole different layer to the area’s history, including ghost stories and an urban waterfall.
+Pioneer Square is Seattle’s first neighborhood, which is pretty clear from the gorgeous old architecture.
+The maze of sidewalks and passageways under the streets adds a whole different layer to the area’s history, and there’s even an urban waterfall.

-But Pioneer Square is also big on modern amenities, with tons of dining and boutique shopping options, along with a colorful art scene highlighted by the neighborhood’s First Thursday Art Walk.
-Sports reign down at the south end of the Square, with Lumen Field hosting Seahawks football, Sounders soccer, and a ton of other events including the 2026 FIFA World Cup.
+Pioneer Square is also big on fun things to do, with tons of dining and boutique shopping options, along with a colorful art scene highlighted by the neighborhood’s First Thursday Art Walk.
+Sports reign at the south end of the Square, with Lumen Field hosting Seahawks football, Sounders soccer, and a ton of other events, including the 2026 FIFA World Cup.
 The nearby T-Mobile Park is the home of Mariners baseball, too!

 Queen Anne – Lower & Upper